atusy/zsh-nvrepl/README.md

 This function should receive the `--remote-expr` parameter.

 For example, the function below allows modifying the address that Neovim listens to.
-This might be useful when attaching external Zsh as a Neovim's REPL.
+This might be useful when attaching external Zsh, such as one from a tmux pane, as a Neovim's REPL.

 ``` bash
 function nvrepl-nvr() {